 On May 14, 2018, the United States Supreme Court reversed a federal ban on state-authorized sports betting, opening the door for states to offer legal, regulated sports wagering to residents in their state.
 With that decision, several states are expected to be operating by the end of 2018, with more than a dozen likely to following by the end of 2019.

-If that were to indeed come to pass, a debt of gratitude would be owed to the Garden State.
-New Jersey – albeit with vested interests firmly at the forefront – has exhibited impressive persistence in its mission to legalize the activity within its borders.
-The now near-decade-long quest could well be close to culminating in a favorable Supreme Court decision if recent rumblings prove accurate.
+A debt of gratitude is owed to the Garden State.
+New Jersey – albeit with vested interests firmly at the forefront – exhibited impressive persistence in its mission to legalize the activity within its borders.
+The now near-decade-long quest for legal sports betting has crossed the finish line.

 Earliest legalization effort dates back years